Notice to Contributors

 Corresponding author: one of the authors should be introduced as the corresponding author.
 Full address, telephone, fax and e-mail address should be written.

-Abstract: An abstract with 250-400 words should be provided stating the reason for the study, the method used, the study findings and the conclusion.
+Abstract: An abstract with 250-300 words should be provided stating the reason for the study, the method used, the study findings and the conclusion.
 The abstracts of research articles and brief reports should be structured under following headlines: Background and objectives, Methods, Findings, Conclusion, Recommendations, Practical Implications (if applicable), Social Implications (if applicable), and Originality/value (if applicable).
 Authors need to be careful that the abstract reflects the content of the article accurately.
+The abstract should include the following sections: Background and Objectives, Methods, Results and Conclusion.

 Background and objectives:Author should summarize the rationale behind the research according to literature and scientific resources and explain the necessity and the aim the study.
 This section is potent for unwanted plagiarism, therefore the author should pay care to avoid direct incorporation of the paragraphs and sentence from literature.
 Rather authors should incorporate their inference from reviewing the literature.
 No phrase of containing more than 7 sequentially identical words to previous study should be included without citation.
 The background section should not provide an extensive review or historic evolution of the field.
 Rather it should summarize the trend of the most recent efforts in the area and provide convincing argument for how the study may help further advancement of the field.